Background Image for Header:

 Schedule an appointment with an International Student Advisor

 - Bring the following documents with you to your appointment:

 - Completed Academic Training Request Form for J-1 Students

 - Letter of recommendation from your Academic Advisor or Dean (if you are an exchange student, please talk with your Education Abroad Advisor)

 - Copies of your current and all previous Forms DS-2019

 - A copy of your passport biographical data page and visa page

 - Completed Memorandum for Evaluation with your Employer

 - Completed 3rd party Agreement for Academic Training

-IMPORTANT: During the duration of your studies, as well as your Academic Training period, you are required to inform both ISSS and the USDHS/SEVIS of any address change — temporary or otherwise — within 10 days.
+- During your Academic Training period, you are required to inform ISSS of any address change — temporary or otherwise — within 10 days.
 You may inform ISSS by updating your address using our Change of Address Form.
-If you no longer have access to their mix account, send an email to i firstname.lastname@example.org with your new address.
 Failure to report an address change in a timely manner could result in loss of your Academic Training authorization and, possibly, loss of your legal status in the United States.